 🧾 Ingredients and substitutions

-For the base:
+For the base

-For the mix
+For the hot chocolate powder mix

 - Cocoa Powder - This is just simple baking cocoa.
 A good quality cocoa powder will give you a great-tasting hot chocolate.

-- Sugar - you can use any granulated vegan sweetener that you would like.
+- Sugar – you can use any granulated vegan sweetener that you would like.
 Brown sugar, coconut sugar, or Sucanat also work well.
+(If you will be mixing it directly with milk, you can use maple syrup instead of granulated sugar.)

-- Cinnamon - for flavor. (optional)
+- Cinnamon – just a sprinkle of cinnamon for flavor. (optional)

 - Vegan Whipped Cream - you can find dairy-free whipped cream at many grocery stores, even Trader Joe's and Aldi frequently carry it.
 You can also easily make your own homemade vegan whipped cream from aquafaba - the liquid from a can of beans.
 For a super-rich and creamy vegan whipped cream, use my vegan whipped cream frosting.